17 missing, dozens hurt as fire rages in Cuban oil tank farm | Headlines

 - Cuba

+Many ambulances, police and fire engines were seen in the streets of Matanzas, a city with about 1,40,000 inhabitants that is on Matnzas Bay.

-Cuban President Miguel Diaz-Canel traveled to the area of the fire early Saturday, officials said.
+Diaz-Canel travelled to the area of the fire early Saturday, officials said.

 Local meteorologist Elier Pila showed satellite images of the area with a dense plume of black smoke moving from the point of the fire westward and reaching east to Havana.